eoap/inference-eoap/docs/cwl-workflow/stage-and-cog.md

 --8<--
 ```

-To run this CWL document, one does:
+To run this CWL document run the script below to:

+* provide your CDSE username and password to generate and access token
+* Use `cwltool` to run stage-and-cog.cwl CWL description

 ```console title="terminal"
 --8<--